vidhishanair/academic-kickstart/content/home/about.md

 # Biography

-I am a second year masters student at the Language Technologies Institute at School of Computing Sciences, CMU.
-I am advised by Prof. Jaime Carbonell and Prof William Cohen.
-I am also currently doing an independent study with Dr Yulia Tsvetkov.
+I am a first year PhD student at the Language Technologies Institute at School of Computing Sciences, CMU.
+I am advised by Prof. Jaime Carbonell and Prof Yulia Tsvetkov.
+I was previously advised by Prof William Cohen during my masters at LTI.

-My interests lie primarily in the areas of text generation with structural and domain constraints.
-I am exploring models to incorporate domain beliefs and structural biases (dependency structures, story narrative chains, etc) as priors to improve generation.
+My interests lie primarily in improving document representations using structural and knowledge biases.
+Previously, I have worked on incorporating domain beliefs and structural biases (dependency structures, story narrative chains, etc) as priors to improve generation.

 Previously, I completed my bachelors from PESIT, Bangalore and worked at Flipkart, India for 2 years.